 The other challenge is that because of the enormous power that large companies hold over society (the same companies that have benefited the most from neoliberalism), there seems to be an unspoken expectation that they must be engaged in designing tomorrow’s economic system.
 As happened in Davos last week, where the words “conscious capitalism” were thrown around.
 There was even a Tomorrow’s Capitalism conference a few weeks back.
 These are fascinating discussions to be having and perhaps expose the cracks appearing in today’s system.
 But are we really reimagining the foundations of economics, or just rebranding capitalism to appear a little nicer?

-These thoughts are a gentle reminder to myself to spend some time learning from the communities engaged in discussing steady-state and de-growth economics.
-Book recommendations are welcome.
+These thoughts are a gentle reminder to myself to spend more time learning from the communities engaged in discussing steady-state and de-growth economics.
+Any good book recommendations are welcome.

 Ferming not farming?

 Back to radical solutions and George Monbiot.
 Monbiot is a journalist I have enormous respect for and have learned so much from over the years.
 In his latest provocation, as set out in his documentary Apocalypse Cow and this article, he is advocating for a future food system in which farming barely features.
 In this future, technological wizardry will mean large quantities of our food will be synthesised in labs, combined with urban-based vertical hydroponic farms, this will enable us to rewild large swathes of our landscapes, helping avert the ecological collapse that we’re currently on track for.

 Monbiot is not the only one.
 A few months ago, I received an email from an excited colleague about RethinkX, who have written a provocation not too dissimilar about the future of food.